trumpetkern27/the-kern.com/wwwroot/files/post md/Spooky Ghost Tooltips in Excel - A Debugging Case Study.md

 Another interesting thing was that the hWnd was the same every time I did the unload/refresh/load/refresh routine.
 This told me that it was probably not as severe of an error as I had thought, but I was determined to get to the bottom of this.

-I inspected other attributes, and the styles TTS_ALWAYSTIP, TTS_NOPREFIX, and WS_EX_TOPMOST were both enabled, which explained why it was showing up on difference sheets.
+I inspected other attributes, and the styles `TTS_ALWAYSTIP`, `TTS_NOPREFIX`, and `WS_EX_TOPMOST` were both enabled, which explained why it was showing up on difference sheets.

-I made a short tooltip log in VBA to show all the tooltips with their captions and styles, and the only style that changed was the WS_VISIBLE style (=10000000):
+I made a short tooltip log in VBA to show all the tooltips with their captions and styles, and the only style that changed was the `WS_VISIBLE` style (=10000000):

 | State   |   HWND  | Style  |
 |:-------:|:--------|:-------|
 |Hidden   |0x27308AA|84000003|
 |Visible  |0x27308AA|94000003|

-Interestingly enough, all the tooltips had the rightmost digit as 3, which indicates that all had both TTS_ALWAYSTIP and TTP_NOPREFIX.
+Interestingly enough, all the tooltips had the rightmost digit as 3, which indicates that all had both `TTS_ALWAYSTIP` and `TTP_NOPREFIX`.
 It also showed that there were 64 tooltips always, and looking at WinSpy confirmed this.
 It seems that these are preloaded, as none of them had a caption except for the ones that I expected to.

 Of course, I do not have the source code.
 However, it appears that this is a harmless, though interesting, UI bug that is causing ghost tooltips.
 My estimation is that Excel preloads x tooltips, and if it gets overloaded, it might forget to unload one, and its properties get corrupted.
 This case study shows that much can be done to debug even without source code.